 New to the Food Network Kitchen App?
 Here Are 5 Things You Need to Know

-Download the app to stream your favorite shows, tune into live cooking classes, and make tons of recipes.
+Download the app to tune into cooking classes and make tons of recipes.
 Plus, so much more!

 You Can Explore Thousands of Recipes

 You can tap into Food Network's extensive collection of delicious recipes.
 Search in the app for sandwich ideas, scroll through 20-minute meals, or discover new recipes from Ina Garten, Giada De Laurentiis and Ree Drummond.
 Once you find a recipe you love, too, it's easy to save for later.
 Just press the bookmark button and you can choose what personal board to add the recipe to (think: tried-and-true, sweets, kid-friendly dinners, breakfast inspo).
 So organized!
 Plus, you also watch over a hundred how-to videos that can quickly remind you how to cook perfect rice, prep food for freezing, blanch vegetables and defrost meat.